 There are times when steering can be more effective than braking.
 For example, you come over a hill and find a truck stopped in your lane, or a car suddenly pulls out from nowhere, or a child darts out from between parked cars and stops right in front of you.
-You can avoid these problems by braking - if you can stop in time.
+You can avoid these problems by braking -- if you can stop in time.
 But sometimes you can't; there isn't room.
-That's the time for evasive action - steering around the problem.
+That's the time for evasive action -- steering around the problem.

 Your Corvette can perform very well in emergencies like these.
 First apply your brakes.
+(See "Braking in Emergencies" earlier in this section.)
 It is better to remove as much speed as you can from a possible collision.
 Then steer around the problem, to the left or right depending on the space available.